Governors work closely with headteachers, school staff and representatives from the Local Authority (LA).

-- Ensure there is regular self-evaluation and review of individual’s contribution to the Board as well as the Board’s overall operation and effectiveness.
+- Ensure that there is regular self-evaluation and review of each individual’s contribution to the Governing Body as well as the Governing Body’s overall operation and effectiveness.

-- As necessary, consider an external review of the Board’s effectiveness.
+- As necessary, consider an external review of the Governing Body’s effectiveness.

-- Ensure school website is up to date and compliant with current DfE requirements.
+- Ensure the school website is up to date and compliant with current DfE requirements.

 The Finance and Premises Committee

 - In conjunction with the Headteacher, to draft the first formal budget plan of the financial year, for approval by the full Governing Body.

 - To establish and maintain an up to date 3 year financial plan.

 - To monitor income and expenditure, including virement decisions, significant anomalies from the anticipated position, and report termly to the Governing Body.

 - To ensure that the school operates within the financial regulations of the County Council and the requirements of the DfE School Financial Value Standard.

 - To monitor expenditure of all voluntary funds kept on behalf of the Governing Body.